 Sarah MacDonald is a Level 3 trained Coach with 17 years experience.
 When it comes to swimming, above all else, Sarah values effort, fun, and personal development.

-Sarah swam with the Thompson Northern Torpedoes in Thompson, Manitoba, where she also began her coaching career.
-While studying at University of Manitoba, Sarah coached for the Sherbrook Sharks, U of M Mini Bisons, and also started the Fort Garry Barracudas masters team, which competed in lifesaving sport in its off-season as the Fast + Good Lifeguard Club.
+Sarah swam with the Thompson Northern Torpedoes in Thompson, Manitoba for nine years before starting her coaching career with the same club.
+While studying at University of Manitoba, Sarah coached for the Sherbrook Sharks, U of M Mini Bisons, and also started the Fort Garry Barracudas Masters team.
+The Fort Garry Barracudas Masters team also competed in the sport of lifesaving in its off-season as the Fast + Good Lifeguard Club.

-Sarah graduated with a Masters of Education in Coaching Studies through the University of Victoria in May 2019, where her main research focus has been mental performance strategies for young athletes.
+Sarah graduated with a Masters of Education in Coaching Studies through the University of Victoria in May 2019, where her main research focus was mental performance strategies for young athletes.